brianmutualaid/brianmutualaid.github.io/_posts/2019-04-14-usbasploader-qmk-atmega328p.md

 title: Flashing USBaspLoader and QMK to an ATmega328P
 ---

 This is a super high level (and probably incomplete in some places) guide and list of resources related to using a Raspberry Pi's GPIO pins to flash USBaspLoader onto an ATmega328P microcontroller unit (MCU) and flashing QMK onto it over USB.
+I wrote it up after learning a bit about circuit design and MCU programming, and I hope it's helpful as a resource to others.

 # Software prerequisites